NOC-OI/git-novice-old/_episodes/09-conflict.md

   project convention that is governing and use code style tools (e.g.
   `htmltidy`, `perltidy`, `rubocop`, etc.) to enforce, if necessary

-> ## Solving Conflicts that You Create
+> ## Solving Conflicts that You Created
 >
-> Clone the repository created by your instructor.
+> In the group exercise in the last section you probably created a merge conflict.
-> Add a new file to it,
+> If you didn't, make another change to your copy of aberpubs.csv to cause one.
-> and modify an existing file (your instructor will tell you which one).
+> Rembmer to add, commit and push the change, the push stage should give a merge error.
-> When asked by your instructor,
+> Now attempt to resolve the conflict, you might have to do this multiple times to deal with everyone's changes.
-> pull her changes from the repository to create a conflict,
+> Ask the instructor and helper(s) to help resolve this.
+It can help if each person takes it in turn to resolve the conflict.
-> then resolve it.
+> Expect total chaos!!
 {: .challenge}

 > ## Conflicts on Non-textual files